 Special Zoom meeting, open to all members:

 Zoom Happy Hour/Teatime Conversations at 4:00 on the first and third Tuesdays of the month with chair Kathy Randall.
-Announcements are sent to all members with the choice of conversations.
+Announcements are sent to all members communicating the conversation topic.
 Please see more information under “Activities”.